danielharrell/LectFall2015/Question.md

 So, why *is* there something rather than nothing?
 Or suppose I ask myself this question, and then start to wonder why I feel compelled to ask.
+One way I might feel compelled, I think, is when I ask it from the position, or point of view, that I took when I asked you what you had for lunch.
+The point of view, then, that allowed me to address you with the pronoun "you", and allows me in distinction to "you", to use the pronoun "me", or "I", to refer to myself.

-Here is one way to think about what might compel me.
+Here is what I mean.
 When I ask why there is something rather than nothing, I don't mean to ask merely why there is something rather than something *else*.
 I might ask myself, for example, why there is a podium in front of me rather than something else, like a table, or a chair, or even just